cern-eos/eos/doc/clicommands/ns.rst

     -f         : control the file cache
     <max_num>  : max number of entries
     <max_size> : max size of the cache - not implemented yet
+    ns cache drop-single-file <id of file to drop>
+    force refresh of the given FileMD by dropping it from the cache ns cache drop-single-container <id of container to drop>
-    ns max_drain_threads <num>
+    force refresh of the given ContainerMD by dropping it from the cache ns max_drain_threads <num>
-    set the max number of threads in the drain pool, default 400, minimum 4
+    set the max number of threads in the drain pool, default 400, minimum 4 ns reserve-ids <file id> <container id>
+    blacklist file and container IDs below the given threshold.
+The namespace will not allocate any file or container with IDs less than, or equal to the given blacklist thresholds.